Those Who Survived The Boss From Hell

 What You Must Do

-The First thing is to back off.
-Back off and realise you are working for an Evil being, a man who would be a slave owner in a past life and treats you as his slave.
+The First thing you must do is disconnect.
+Realise you are working for an Evil being, a man who would be a slave owner in a past life.

 Get that clear in your mind.